temporalio/documentation/docs-src/clusters/how-to-set-up-cassandra-visibility-store.md

 To enable advanced Visibility features, use any of the supported databases, such as MySQL, PostgreSQL, SQLite, or Elasticsearch, as your Visibility store.
 We recommend using Elasticsearch for any Temporal Cluster setup that handles more than a few Workflow Executions because it supports the request load on the Visibility store and helps optimize performance.

-To migrate from Cassandra to a supported SQL database, see [Migrate Visibility database](/cluster-deployment-guide#migrating-visibility-database).
+To migrate from Cassandra to a supported SQL database, see [Migrating Visibility database](/cluster-deployment-guide#migrating-visibility-database).

 **Persistence configuration**